yogsototh/Scratch/content/html/en/blog/2009-10-30-How-to-handle-evil-IE.md

 -----

-# Custom
 isHidden:       false
 menupriority:   1
 kind:           article
 created_at:           2009-10-30T22:34:46+02:00
 title: How to handle evil IE
-multiTitle:
-    en: How to handle evil IE with jQuery
-    fr: Une CSS pour IE seulement
-multiDescription:
-    fr: Pour les développeur de site web Internet Explorer est un cauchemar.
-C'est pourquoi j'utilise un style complètement différent pour ce navigateur.
-Avec la librairie jQuery.
-    en: For developer IE is a nightmare.
-This is why, I use a method to disable my standard CSS and enable a IE only CSS.
-I use jQuery to accomplish that.

 tags:
     - web
     - webdesign
     - jQuery
 -----

 For developer IE is a nightmare.
 This is why, I use a method to disable my standard CSS and enable a IE only CSS.
 I use jQuery to accomplish that.

 <div><code class="javascript">
 $(document).ready( function() {